 Q. What if I miss the Open Enrollment period and need to enroll or make changes to my benefits?

-A. If you believe you will not be able to complete your online enrollment before the deadline, please contact BenefitsQA@whoi.eduASAP.
-If you do not complete your online enrollment before the deadline (11/15/2016), you may miss your opportunity to enroll in benefits for 2018, unless you experience a "Qualified Life Event."
+A. If you did not complete your 2017 Open Enrollment elections by completing the online enrollment for before the deadline (11/15/2016), you have missed your opportunity to enroll in benefits for 2018, unless you experience a "Qualified Life Event."
 Federal law limits your ability to change most of your elections outside of Open Enrollment unless you experience a 'Qualified Life Event' (such as a birth or marriage) and, if you do, you must notify BenefitsQA@whoi.edu and submit any required supporting documentation within 31 days of the event.
 If you've missed the Open Enrollment deadline and have a concern, contact the WHOI Benefits team by emailing us at BenefitsQA@whoi.edu.

 Q. It seems too good to be true!
 Why wouldn't someone enroll in the Blue Care Elect Deductible plan?

 A. There is no catch.
 You have to weigh the Pros and Cons of the three plan options based on your situation.
 Because of the lower premium cost, greater WHOI cost share as compared to the Low Deductible Plan, and availability of the HRA (which equates to up to 50% of the annual deductible), it is an attractive option for many employees.
 The Blue Care Elect Deductible is still a choice for employees and should be considered carefully before enrolling.
 Typically, a high deductible health plan is not desirable to those who are not comfortable with taking the upfront risk for paying out-of-pocket expenses, which can create a cash flow issue for some.